Maytee Martinez

-Maytee Zaray Martinez (born March 7, 1992) is a Cuban American model, designer, and television personality.
-She was raised in West New York, New Jersey.
+Maytee Zaray Martinez (born March 7, 1992) is a Cuban-American model, designer, and TV personality.

 Maytee graduated from Miami International University for Art & Design with a bachelor's degree in Fashion Merchandise in 2010.
 In that year, she was featured on Tyra Banks' site as a finalist for America's Next Top Model.

 Maytee was also a contestant on the second season of the E!
 Network's House of DVF.

 Career

 Modeling

 As a runway model, Martinez has worked for designers such as Dior, Guess, Valentino, Carolina Herrera, and Roberto Cavalli.
 She has also modeled at fashion weeks, including the Mercedes Benz Fashion Week, New York Fashion Week, and Miami International Fashion Week.

 In March 2012, she was named the Queen (Reina) of New Jersey's annual Cuban American Parade.
 Maytee represented Cuba in the 2013 World Top Model competition in Hungary and the Top Model of the World competition in Egypt.